 Now that we have learned how to create a reusable block in WordPress, let’s see how to add reusable blocks to your WordPress posts and pages.

-Once again, you will need to open a new or existing post where you want to add the reusable block in the Gutenberg editor.
+Once again, you must open a new or existing post where you want to add the reusable block in the Gutenberg editor.

-From here, click the ‘+’ button in the top left corner of the screen and switch to the ‘Reusable’ tab from the top of the block menu.
+From here, click the ‘Add Block’ (+) button at the top left corner of the screen and switch to the ‘Reusable’ tab from the top of the block menu.